When is You season 3 on Netflix? What will happen and who is in the cast?

 Get obsessed all over again with You, the surprise breakout hit based on the novels by Caroline Kepnes.
-With a second season about to drop on Netflix, we’ve stalked all the information we could on season three…
+With a second season having just dropped Netflix, here’s everything you need to know about a possible third season…

-- You star Elizabeth Lail wanted a different ending for Beck – because she’s “tired” of TV shows with female victims
+- You season 2 review: The return of Netflix’s enjoyably trashy thriller

 Contents